 Curcumin has also been found to inhibit the growth of new blood vessels which tumors use to feed themselves; a process known as angiogenesis [15,16].
 It also inhibits the rapid growth and division of cancer cells [17-20] and activates key enzymes which act to destroy cancer cells from within [21,22].

 And, should you already have cancer and be taking chemotherapy and/or radiation treatment, curcumin has been shown to increase the sensitivity of tumor cells to these therapies while protecting healthy tissues from the harmful effects of those treatments [23-25].

 It’s important to note that none of this is to say that turmeric/curcumin supplementation is a stand-alone treatment or cure for cancer.
 But it may be worth discussing with your healthcare provider if it would be beneficial as a complementary therapy.

 #2.
 Curcumin Helps With Reduced Inflammation

 Inflammation is the product of a complex series of biological responses triggered by the immune system.
 It is a life-saving response to outside threats, so vital for our health.

 However, when inflammation becomes chronic, it can create a firestorm of problems.
 Chronic inflammation is caused by a myriad of factors and lies at the root of many chronic diseases, including (but not limited to):

 - Cardiovascular disease

 - Heart disease

-Over 100 clinical trials indicate that curcumin powerfully targets numerous inflammatory pathways in the body.
-More importantly, curcumin has been shown in some studies to match the effectiveness of many anti-inflammatory drugs… without the side effects [26-28].
+Over 100 clinical trials indicate that curcumin powerfully targets numerous inflammatory pathways in the body yielding reduced inflammation.
+Even more impressively, curcumin has been shown in some studies to match the effectiveness of many anti-inflammatory drugs… without the side effects [26-28].